BrownBox/bbconnect/readme.txt

 **Current Add-ons:**

 * Event Management: Display events on your site and allow users to register for free or by payment (purchase or donation).
-You can also allow users to submit events for publication and you are able to search all events and event registrations using the EnvoyConnect search engine for analysis and reporting.
+You can also allow users to submit events for publication and you are able to search all events and event registrations using the BBConnect search engine for analysis and reporting.

-More information is available at [EnvoyConnect.com](http://bbconnect.com/)
+More information is available at [BBConnect.com](http://bbconnect.com/)

 We also have a [getting started guide](http://bbconnect.com/support/documentation/bbconnect-plugin-documentation/getting-started/)